 Why this matters for your role

-If you are an SEO or a marketer, the reason to understand these three concepts is leverage in the planning conversation.
-When your engineering team proposes a way to implement content generation, you need to be able to evaluate it.
+If you are an SEO or a marketer, the payoff of understanding these three words is leverage in the planning conversation.
+When engineering proposes a way to generate content, you have to be able to judge it.
 Is the function reading the right variables?
-Are the shortcodes placed where the SEO-critical content needs to be?
-Does the system handle the case where a category has no in-stock products?
+Are the shortcodes placed where the SEO-critical content actually needs to be?
+Does the system handle a category with zero in-stock products without rendering something embarrassing?

-If you cannot follow the conversation, you will end up with a system that a programmer designed according to a programmer's priorities, which usually means clean code and the wrong content.
-The pages will be technically generated and SEO-irrelevant.
-The whole point of function-driven content is that the SEO designs the output and the engineering team builds the machine.
-That division of labor only works if the SEO understands the machine well enough to specify it.
+If you cannot follow that conversation, you will end up with a system a programmer designed to a programmer's priorities, which usually means beautiful code producing the wrong content.
+The pages will be technically generated and utterly irrelevant.
+The entire premise of function-driven content is that the SEO designs the output and engineering builds the machine.
+That split only works if the SEO understands the machine well enough to specify it.

 You do not need to write the functions.
-You need to understand them well enough to say "the title-tag function should lead with the category name, then the price signal, then the inventory signal, and it should drop the inventory signal when the count is below five to avoid advertising scarcity."
-That is a specification a programmer can implement.
-Producing that specification requires understanding the three concepts in this article.
-It does not require writing a line of code.
+You need to understand them well enough to say: "the title-tag function should lead with the category name, then the price signal, then the inventory signal, and it should drop the inventory signal when the count is below five so we are not advertising scarcity."
+That is a spec a programmer can build from.
+Writing it requires the three concepts in this article.
+It does not require a single line of code.

 The trap door

-The most common failure in function-driven content projects is the SEO team handing the entire design to engineering with a vague brief like "generate good title tags from the product data."
-Engineering builds something technically correct and SEO-naive.
-The output ranks for nothing.
-The project is judged a failure.
-The fix is for the SEO to specify the functions in detail, which requires understanding the three concepts well enough to be specific.
+The most common way these projects die is the SEO team handing engineering a vague brief like "generate good title tags from the product data," then walking away.
+Engineering builds something technically flawless and SEO-naive.
+The output ranks for nothing, and the project gets written off as a failure of the idea, when it was really a failure of the brief.
+The fix is for the SEO to specify the functions in detail, which means understanding these three concepts well enough to be specific.

 You now have the three words and what they mean.
 Variables are the data points in your database that change over time.
 Functions are the instructions that read variables and produce content.
-Shortcodes are the placeholders that mark where the output appears on a page.
+Shortcodes are the placeholders that mark where the output lands.

-Bring this vocabulary to your next conversation with engineering.
+Bring them to your next conversation with engineering.
 Ask which variables are available.
-Ask how the functions will be specified and who writes them.
+Ask how the functions get specified and who writes them.
 Ask where the shortcodes will live in the templates.
-The questions themselves will tell the engineering team that you understand the mechanism, and the conversation will be a collaboration between equals instead of a handoff.
+The questions alone signal that you understand the machine, and the meeting turns into a collaboration between equals instead of a handoff into the dark.

-The next several Insights in this section build on these three concepts: how to update thousands of pages at once, how conditional logic produces natural-sounding sentences, and how to segment your page types so each one gets the right functions.
+The next several Insights build directly on these three concepts: how to update thousands of pages at once, how conditional logic produces sentences that actually sound human, and how to segment your page types so each one gets the right functions.

 From the book